ship2016/manifest/2016.07.13/README.md

   * instance variables: what the object knows (properties)
   * methods: what the object does (actions)

+###### Benefits of OOP
+* Objects in OOP can reused in other programs
+* Once an object is created, knowledge of the implementation of the object is not needed for its usage
+* Objects can hide certain variables and methods, thereby preventing the user from tampering with it
+* Objects are one type of breaking down large programming projects and allows multiple programmers to work on different parts at the same time

+###### Cons of OOP
+* In general, Object Oriented programs are larger (Typical Java programs are larger than their Python counterparts)
+* Requires a great deal of planning (ie What should each object be tasked with?)

 ###### Instance variables
 * convention: declare them at the top of the class
 * initialize them inside the constructor